darbykramer/signal-reconstruction-demo/README.md

-# Weak signal reconstruction demo.
+# Demonstration of weak signal reconstruction with the cosmic microwave background

 A simulation-based demonstration of weak-signal reconstruction using CMB patchy screening as a test case.
 This project generates simulated CMB data with a known optical-depth fluctuation field and reconstructs the injected signal using a quadratic estimator.